swagger-akka-http/swagger-pekko-http/README.md

 }
 ```

-You can then mix this trait with a new or existing Akka-Http class with an `actorRefFactory` and concatenate the `site` route value to your existing route definitions.
+You can then mix this trait with a new or existing Pekko-Http class with an `actorRefFactory` and concatenate the `site` route value to your existing route definitions.

 ## How Annotations are Mapped to Swagger